Angola–Portugal relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Cultural Cooperation (1979); Agreement on Economic Cooperation (1982); Agreement of Cooperation in the field of Education, Teaching, Scientific Research and Staff Training (1987); Agreement of Cooperation in the fields of Oil and Energy Industries (1991); Agreement on the Elimination of Visa Requirements for Diplomatic, Special and Service Passports holders (1996); Agreement of Cooperation in Police Training (2004); Agreement in Scientific and Technological Cooperation (2006); Agreement on the Promotion and Reciprocal Protection of Investments (2009); Agreement in Technical and Military Cooperation (2010); Memorandum of Understanding in Investment Observatory (2015); and an Agreement on the Elimination of Double-Taxation on Income Taxes and Prevent Tax Fraud and Evasion (2018).

+Transportation

+There are direct flight between both nations with TAAG Angola Airlines and TAP Air Portugal.